DinosaurTheory Introduction and Summary

 Volcanic gas emissions - primarily water vapor, carbon dioxide, and a much smaller amount of nitrogen — are the source of Earth’s oceans and atmosphere.

 Science education can be incredibly unbalanced.
 While most everyone on the planet has heard hundreds of times that the trace amount of atmospheric carbon dioxide causes global warming, the vast majority of people are ignorant to the fact that our atmosphere is about 78% nitrogen.
 Likewise most people have no idea where the Earth’s atmosphere or its oceans came from, how these fluids may have changed over time, or how the Earth’s atmosphere is different from the atmospheres of other planets.
-How can there be an intelligent conversations on these matters when there are huge gaps in fundamental knowledge?
+How can there be intelligent conversations on these matters when there are huge gaps in fundamental knowledge?

 The primary source of a terrestrial planet’s atmosphere is volcanic emissions, and the two most common gases released by volcanoes are water vapor and carbon dioxide.
 On Earth, the water vapor condensed to form the oceans.
 On Venus and Mars, the carbon dioxide accumulated in their atmospheres.
 So what happened to the carbon dioxide on Earth?
 And what happened to the water on Venus and Mars?